-Radiofrequency micro-needling is a confident new technology that is now used in combination with our other aesthetic treatments.
-It is the combination of two methods previously used individually for skin rejuvenation, radiofrequency and micro-needling.
-This combination therapy, known as fractionated radiofrequency, is effective for improvement in acne and acne scars, as well as fine lines and wrinkles, both on and off the face.
-This treatment can be used for all skin types and is associated with minimal downtime and few complications.
+Fractionated RF (radiofrequency) Needling is a relatively new technology at Aesthetica Skin Centre and is now used in combination with our other aesthetic treatments.
+It is the combination of two methods previously used individually for different skin conditions.
+In particular, Fractionated RF Needling is effective for the improvement in acne and acne scars, skin rejuvenation as well as fine lines and wrinkles on the face.
+This treatment is also ideal for bodily skin sagging.
+Fractionated RF Needling is a safe treatment for all skin types, and the treatment has minimal downtime and fewer complications.

 We recommend 3-6 sessions every 4 weeks.
 This gives your skin ample time to produce additional collagen and elastin.
 Maintenance treatments should be performed for long-term results.